 Palm Presentation and Grooming.
 In some of our design versions, we did not include the palm presentation and self-grooming.
 The absence of these actions did not prove particularly noticeable, which suggests that the greeting model has considerable tolerance in what particular gestures can be included and/or varied.
-Even so, inclusion of these small actions likely add depth to the behavior of the robot.
+Even so, inclusion of such actions will add depth to how robots are perceived.